maxlindmark/maxlindmark/content/author/admin/_index.md

 +++

 Hi!
 My name is Max Lindmark and I am a PhD Student at the Swedish University of Agricultural Sciences.
+I'm from the west coast of Sweden, and I have for a long time been interested in marine ecology, especially about fish and fisheries.
+For my PhD studies, I want to better understand how climate warming affects individuals, and how that affects size-structured populations and communities.
+To do that, I work with dynamic size-structured models and statistical models.